SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 Observe in the Main Palette on the right hand side the Solace Connector with all the different operations that you can use
 ![solace-palatte](img/solace-palatte.png "solace-palatte")

-Let's go ahead and create a basic flow that publishes events on a predefined topic to the previously created solace broker and subscribes on the same topic.
+Let's go ahead and create a basic flow that publishes events to a predefined topic on the previously created solace broker.

 - Drag the publish Palette from the Solace directory into the Message Flow canvas